inadarei/microservices-workspace/README.md

 ## Using

-Once everything is properly installed various microservices can be accessed with sub-routes of the API Gateway's URI.
+Once everything is properly installed various microservices can be accessed at sub-routes of the front-end reverse proxy's URI.
 In the out-of-the-box installation, you get two microservices respectively at:

 ```
 > curl http://0.0.0.0:9080/demogo